FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

 $ source ~/.profile
 ```

-Once the process was finished, the traffic server will be installed in the "/opt/ts" directory and the configuration file path is "/opt/ts/etc/trafficserver/".
+Once the processes were finished, the traffic server will be installed in the "/opt/ts" directory and the configuration file path is "/opt/ts/etc/trafficserver/".

 ##### Start Apache Traffic Server

-1. Setting Configuration
+1. Configure the ATS

  - /opt/ts/etc/trafficserver/records.config
  ```
  CONFIG proxy.config.http.cache.http INT 0